edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 #### Docker

 The EdgeX Compose Builder utility provides an option to easily generate a compose file with all the selected services re-configured for NATS using environment overrides.
 This is accomplished by using the `nats-bus` option.
 This option configures the services to use the NATS Jetstream implementation.
 See [Compose Builder README](https://github.com/edgexfoundry/edgex-compose/tree/{{edgexversion}}/compose-builder/README.md) for details on all available options.
-If NATS Core is preferred, simply do a search and replace of `nats-jeststream` with `nats-core` in the generated compose file.
+If NATS Core is preferred, simply do a search and replace of `nats-jetstream` with `nats-core` in the generated compose file.

 !!! example - "Example Secure mode compose generation for NATS"